- Purchase the complete Expat Arrivals Austria Guide (PDF)

-Expats living in the country will be entitled to public healthcare as a result of contributions made through their taxes.
-Due to the excellent standard of public healthcare in Austria, most people do not invest in private health insurance policies.
+Expats in the country will be entitled to public healthcare as a result of contributions made through their taxes.
+Owing to the excellent standard of public healthcare in Austria, most people do not invest in private health insurance policies.
 Those who do have private health insurance as part of their employment package will have access to a greater number of services and shorter waiting times.

 Public healthcare in Austria

 The healthcare system in Austria provides free access to basic healthcare to all citizens and residents of Austria, as well as tourists and those staying in the country on a temporary basis.
 Basic healthcare in Austria includes treatment in public hospitals, medication, basic dental care and some specialist consultations.

 Pharmacies and medicines in Austria

 Pharmacies, or Apotheke as they are known locally, are easily found in all towns and cities in Austria.

 The majority of the costs of prescription medicines are covered by the state health insurance programme apart from a small prescription fee in some cases.
 Those with private health insurance will need to pay for their drugs and then send the receipts to the company for reimbursement.